 Never Pour Anything Down a Catch Basin

-Catch basins provide drainage for untreated snow melt and storm water, which drains into pipes that go directly to creeks, streams and rivers, as well as green spaces, and rock pit drainage areas.
-Water that flows to catch basins is NOT piped to water treatment facililities and cleaned before it returns to streams, rivers and other natural spaces.
-That is why it is very important that residents do not place or pour anything into catch basins.
-The end result could cause water contamination and significant harm to natural areas, wildlife and people.
+Catch basins provide drainage for snow melt and storm water.
+Water that flows to catch basins is NOT piped to water treatment facilities to be treated before it returns to streams, rivers and other natural spaces.
+It is very important that residents do not place or pour anything into catch basins.
+The end result could cause water contamination and harm to natural areas.

 Find the Catch Basin Nearest Your Home

 Finding catch basins nearest homes is now easier thanks to a new mapping tool developed by the City.
 When residents click on this catch basin map, they can type in their address to see where the nearest catch basin is located on their street.